 493B 1457_78e58a-ad> |

-The above-mentioned data is fact-checked and updated on 14 Oct 2025
+The above-mentioned data is fact-checked and updated on 7 Dec 2025

 2. Slower Backlink Detection

-New backlinks sometimes take 2-4 weeks to appear in SE Ranking’s index.
-Ahrefs typically finds them within days.
 For most bloggers, this delay doesn’t matter—backlinks accumulate slowly anyway.
 But if you’re running active outreach campaigns and want immediate confirmation, it’s frustrating.

 3. Limited Historical Data